 Many of you have been asking about my travel gear, so here it is!
 Please note that this packing system will be fine on most regular planes.
 But, if you’re traveling with some very low budget carriers, a suitcase like mine might be too big.

 I understand that this travel list might not work for everyone.
-I’m not a typical girly girl and I use only basic cosmetics (I still have no clue what a concealer is!), so I can fit everything in my small bag.
+I’m not a typical girly girl, even though it might seem so at the first sight, and I use only basic cosmetics (I still have no clue what a concealer is!), so I can fit everything in my small bag.

 Ultimate Carry-On Packing Guide – What’s in My Suitcase?

 I’ve never been a fan of backpacks and honestly, I’m still not convinced.
-The suitcase can protect my gear, whether it’s a laptop or camera or gimbal, better than a backpack.
+The suitcase can protect my gear, whether like a laptop, camera or gimbal, better than a backpack.
 I also prefer to roll my suitcase, instead of having to carry everything on my back.

-Find out what’s the best carry-on suitcase in my ultimate best luggage review.
+Find out what’s the best carry-on suitcase in my ultimate best carry-on luggage review.

 No matter if you have a suitcase or backpack packing cubes might be your most important items.
 They saved space many times and helped me keep my things not messy.
 While there are many packing cubes out there, I just use a cheap version from eBags.